kirame09/sparkpost-api-documentation/services/transmissions.md

 ### Retrieve a Transmission [GET]

-Retrieve the details about a transmission by specifying its ID in the URI path.
+Retrieve the details about a scheduled transmission by specifying its ID in the URI path.

 The response for a transmission using an inline template will include "template_id":"inline".
 Inline templates cannot be specifically queried.

+**Note: only a scheduled transmission will be returned via this endpoint.
+Please use the Metrics API to retrieve immediate transmission information.**

 + Parameters
     + id (required, number, `11714265276872`) ...
 ID of the transmission